awsdocs/aws-codebuild-user-guide/doc_source/batch-build-buildspec.md

 **buildspec**
 Optional\.
 The path and file name of the buildspec file to use for this task\.

+**debug\-session**
+Optional\.
+A Boolean value that indicates whether session debugging is enabled for this batch build\.
+For more information about session debugging, see [View a running build in Session Manager](session-manager.md)\.
+`false`
+Session debugging is disabled\.
+`true`
+Session debugging is enabled\.

 **depend\-on**
 Optional\.
 An array of task identifiers that this task depends on\.
 This task will not run until these tasks are completed\.